 Under the reform of interbank offered rates (IBOR reform), benchmark interest rates were replaced with risk-free overnight rates (RFRs).
 For US dollar-denominated transactions, the RFR is SOFR (Secured Overnight Financing Rate).
 SOFR is based on an active market with liquid and observable market quotations.
 Forward-looking rates (Term SOFR) can be calculated from the daily SOFR rates.
 There are not yet any liquid market quotations for Term SOFR.
 Term SOFR transactions are therefore classified into Level 3.
-In the case of derivatives not hedged on a back-to-back basis, the effects were calculated using the standard deviation of the historical curve differences.
+In the case of derivatives not hedged on a back-toback basis, the effects were calculated using the standard deviation of the historical curve differences.
 This results in alternative fair values that could be up to €1 m higher or lower.

 In the case of fund units/shares and mezzanine loans, fair values are predominantly determined by the fund management companies on the basis of the fund assets (net asset value) and made available to the unitholders/shareholders.
 The latest available fair values are adjusted up to the reporting date.
-If the input factors used are increased by 10 %, this gives rise to alternative fair values that could be € 28 m (31 December 2022: € 23 m) higher.
-If the input factors used are reduced by 10 %, this gives rise to alternative fair values that could be up to €27 m (31 December 2022: €23 m) lower.
+If the input factors used are increased by 10 %, this gives rise to alternative fair values that could be $\leq 28$ m (31 December 2022: $\leq 23$ m) higher.
+If the input factors used are reduced by 10 %, this gives rise to alternative fair values that could be up to $\leq 27$ m (31 December 2022: $\leq 23$ m) lower.

-In the case of investments in unlisted companies for which fair values are determined using the discounted earnings model, a premium, or discount, of 10 % is applied to all discountable cash flows.
-This results in an increase, or decline, in fair values of $\,\,\,$ 5 m (31 December 2022: $\,\,$ 5 m).
-If the discount rate were to be increased by one percentage point, the calculated fair values would fall by $\,\,$ 5 m (31 December 2022: $\,\,$ 5 m); if the discount rate were lowered by one percentage point, the fair values would rise by $\,\,$ 6 m (31 December 2022: $\,\,$ 7 m).
-Furthermore, the fair value for some investments in unlisted companies is determined using the net asset value method.
-If the input factors used are increased or reduced by 10 %, this gives rise to alternative values that could be used.
-These alternative values could be up to $\,\,$ 6 m (31 December 2022: $\,\,$ 5 m) higher or lower.
+In the case of investments in unlisted companies for which fair values are determined using the discounted earnings model, a premium, or discount, of 10% is applied to all discountable cash flows.
+This results in an increase, or decline, in fair values of $\in 5 \text{ m}$ (31 December 2022: $\in 5 \text{ m}$ ).
+If the discount rate were to be increased by one percentage point, the calculated fair values would fall by $\notin 5 \text{ m}$ (31 December 2022: $\notin 5 \text{ m}$ ).
+If the discount rate were to be increased by one percentage point, the calculated fair values would fall by $\notin 5 \text{ m}$ (31 December 2022: $\notin 5 \text{ m}$ ).
+Furthermore, the fair values for some investments in unlisted companies is determined using the net asset value method.
+If the input factors used are increased or reduced by 10%, this gives rise to alternative values that could be used.
+These alternative values could be up to $\notin 6 \text{ m}$ (31 December 2022: $\notin 5 \text{ m}$ ) higher or lower.